fernandreu/blazor-fractals/README.md

 The `m` factor in the Newton's method above.
 A value of `1` is usually the default.
 Different values might make the convergence impossible / very slow, but might also create interesting variations of the resulting image.
 For example, values with an imaginary side, such as `1+0.8i`, will make the fractal appear like rotating respect to the origin.

+#### Image size

+The size of the resulting image, in pixels.
+Computation times are directly proportional to this (e.g. an image twice as wide / tall will take 4x to process). **Sizes greater than `500x500` are not recommended when running the algorithm on the browser**, as this can already take a signifcant amount of time and the entire UI will stop responding in the meantime (this is an unavoidable limitation of
+WebAssembly for now).

 #### Background color